yeatmanlab/roar-docs/docs/workflows/test-clever-users.md

      ```
    This will start the development server and prepare the app for Clever testing.

+   > **Note:** You need to use `dev:live` because impersonating users through Clever requires interacting with live production data.

 2. **Access Clever Data Browser**
    - Open your browser and navigate to [Clever](https://apps.clever.com).
    - Log in to your Clever account.